tcampbe/austincodingacademy.com/_posts/2020-02-19-why-you-should-make-time-to-learn-coding.md

 **Web 101: Intro to Web (8 Weeks)**

-In the first course of Circle Coding Academy's Full Stack Web Development Program, students will learn the basics of web development, building websites using HTML & CSS and learning how to deploy them to the web using Git and GitHub.
+In the first course of Texas Tech Coding Academy's Full Stack Web Development Program, students will learn the basics of web development, building websites using HTML & CSS and learning how to deploy them to the web using Git and GitHub.

 **JavaScript 211: Language Basics (8 Weeks)**